dvidelabs/flatcc/README.md

 target.
 Or to simply include the runtime source and header files in the user project.

-Note that no tests will not be built nor run.
-It is highly recommended to at least run the `tests/monster_test` project on a new platform, but the generated files must be provided by a manual build step.
+Note that no tests will be built nor run with `FLATCC_RTONLY` enabled.
+It is highly recommended to at least run the `tests/monster_test` project on a new platform.

 ## Distribution